iverks/crysm/pets-guide/tutorial.typ

 === Aperpixel

-The Aperpixel value is explained in the section above.
+The Aperpixel value is the size of the pixel in reciprocal space in $"Å"^(-1)$.
+It should be set according to the calibration as explained in #ref(<section:calibration>) above.

 === phi

 Phi is the semiangle of a tilt step, meaning it should be half of the tilt step between two images.
-In the future Instamatic will set this value automatically.
+Starting from Instamatic v2.1.1 this value will be set automatically.
 When using `crysm` to calibrate angles (next step) it will be overridden.
 A reasonable value is #qty("0.035", "degree").

 === omega

-Omega is the rotation axis.
+Omega is the rotation axis, defined equally to the angle on the unit circle.
+Even if it ends up being the same axis, the direction seems to matter somehow, e.g. $90 degree != 270 degree$.
 It is *not* automatically set by Instamatic.
 To find it we need to inspect the images and observe which axis the Ewald sphere moves across.
 Only an approximate value is needed as #PETS does a good job of refining it.
 The value should be the same across experiments.
-If it is not known yet, it can be found at a later step.
+If it is not known yet, it can be found at a later step in the process.
 A reasonable value is #qty("232", "degree").

 === bin